 A theme is a template framework representing the look and feel of an app.
-Content in a theme includes a collection of panels, styles, and layouts, and a set of preconfigured theme widgets.
-A single app can include more than one theme, but it can only use one theme while running.
+Contents in a theme include a collection of panels, styles, and layouts, and a set of preconfigured theme widgets.
+One app can include more than one theme, but it can only use one theme while running.

 Web AppBuilder for ArcGIS provides out-of-the-box themes.
-The Theme tab supports the following:
+The Theme tab supports the following functions:

 - Box—Focuses on the widgets in the widget controller.
 By default, all on-screen widgets are turned off.
-There are no placeholders for widgets and no logo or links display.
+There are no placeholders.
 It is designed for the app that requires a clean look on the map.

-- Dart—Widgets in the widget controller display as placeholder widgets.
+- Dart—The widgets in the widget controller display like placeholder widgets.
 You can have multiple widgets open and move them around.
 By default, all on-screen widgets are turned off.
-Similar to the Box theme, there are no placeholders for widgets and no logo or links display.
+There are no placeholders.

 - Jewelry Box—Evolved from the Foldable theme with a focused widget on the left of the app.
 It is designed for the app with a workflow task.

 - Launchpad—Designed for users who prefer the Apple Mac style.
 It allows you to open multiple widgets, and move, resize, and minimize them.